adrien-zinger/adrien-zinger.github.io/_posts/2022-05-02-d-bootstrap-a-database-in-real-time.md

 Any PR should focus on simplicity for the example study.
-Don't include flavours like error management, memory optimization, etc. Instead, you would rather change the datastructures, namings, code organization, rectify the algorithm if you found a mistake, add documentation, test cases, resolve _todo comments_.
+Don't include flavours like error management, memory optimization, etc. Instead, you would rather change the data structures, namings, code organization, rectify the algorithm if you found a mistake, add documentation, test cases, resolve _todo comments_.

 Look first if your comment is off the subject, but post it anyway with the